jump-dev/JuMP.jl/docs/src/manual/models.md

 !!! info
     This section discusses advanced features of JuMP.
 For new users, you may want to skip this section.
-You don't need to know how JuMP manages problems behind the scenes in order to create and solve JuMP models.
+You don't need to know how JuMP manages problems behind the scenes to create and solve JuMP models.

 A JuMP [`Model`](@ref) is a thin layer around a *backend* of type [`MOI.ModelLike`](@ref) that stores the optimization problem and acts as the